hossein1387/BARVINN/docs/verification.rst

 Verification
 ============

-To verify the functionality of our design, we have created a verification environement.
+To verify the functionality of our design, we have created a verification environment.
 We used Viavdos support for Systemverilog.
-Although UVM verificaiton was a much better choice to start with, however, when we started the project, there were no support for UVM in Vivado.
-Currently, Vivado 2020 supports UVM based verification but our verification is still based on a simple class based verification.
-In the following sections, we provide an overview of what has been implmented.
-Also, we will review how new tests can bee added and how to run simulations.
+Although UVM verification was a much better choice to start with, however, when we started the project, there was no support for UVM in Vivado.
+Currently, Vivado 2020 supports UVM based verification but our verification is still based on a simple class-based verification.
+In the following sections, we provide an overview of what has been implemented.
+Also, we will review how new tests can be added and how to run simulations.

 Verification Environement
 --------------------------

 :numref:`verif_env` illustrates the overall architecture of our verification environment.
 For simplicity, we will review the verification environment in PITO.
 However, both MVU and BARVINN follow the same verification structure.
 There are four main verification components in our verification design:

 - Testbench Monitor
 - Testbench Predictor